Citymaker Series: The City Expert

 Shane Koyczan (poet), Savannah Olsen and Walter Manning (Old Faithful Shop owners), Hannah Epperson (musician - violinist), The Harpoonist and Axe Murderer (blues musicians), Randy Grskovic (artist), the owners of the Dunlevy Snackbar, Andrea Carlson and David Jackman (Harvest Community Market), whoever runs the Vancouver Farmers Markets.

-My name is Jillian Glover and I was born and raised in Vancouver, BC, Canada - a shiny modern city known for its awesome scenery and stellar urban planning.
-I work in government communications, am Communications Chair of the Vancouver Public Space Network, a former Vancouver City Planning Commissioner and my educational background is in Communications and Urban Studies, which means I am very ...
+My name is Jillian Glover and I was born and raised in Vancouver, BC, Canada.
+I work in government communications, am Communications Chair of the Vancouver Public Space Network, a former Vancouver City Planning Commissioner and my educational background is in Communications and Urban Studies, which means I am very interested in how people in urban environments engage in their cities.
+I blog ...

 Sustainable Cities Collective